 Websites that rely on user-generated content are looking at hard times ahead.
 If these websites do not have outstanding upload reliability, you can expect to see drastically reduced performance.
 This is especially true of mobile sites, which are not as rich in resources or bandwidth.
 However, more and more consumers and businesses are moving into the mobile space.
 As stated before, the mobile environment is becoming congested at a rate far more quickly than the desktop generation before it.
 Data is being created at an exponent to itself year over year, and networks may not be able to keep up.
 Does this mean that we will see mobile uploads failing in the near future?

 What is the way forward for business?
 Filestack Intelligent Ingestion.
 Intelligent Ingestion monitors mobile networks, ensuring your uploads don’t fail due to timeouts or poor bandwidth.
-Sign up for a 14 day free trial to start testing Intelligent Ingestion today.
+Get started for free today.

 Read More →